mark-tasaka/unity-C-dungeon-of-the-funky-orcs-roguelike-rpg/README.md

 --------------------------------------------------------------------------------------------------------------------------
 Update Log:

+Update 1.10:

+Feb 9, 2020: The addition of LevelManager.cs and ExitLevel.cs classes and updates to exisiting classes.

 Update 1.09:

 Feb 8, 2020: The addition of Doors.cs, Pot.cs and PotPieces.cs classes and updates to exisiting classes.

 Update 1.08:

 Feb 7, 2020: The addition of the Room.cs class and updates to the CameraController.cs class.

 Update 1.07:

 Feb 5, 2020: The creation of the CameraController.cs class.

 Update 1.06:

 Feb 4, 2020: The creation of the AudioManager.cs class and modifications to the Fungus.cs class.

 Update 1.05:

 Feb 3, 2020: Updates to PlayerHealthController.cs and Fungus.cs for damage incured by the player stepping on fungi.

 Update 1.04.1:

 Feb 2, 2020: The addition of two new classes: Fungus.cs and FungusPieces.cs.
-As well as minor modifications to some of the
+As well as minor modifications to some of the     existing classes.
-    existing classes.

 Update 1.04:

 Feb 2, 2020: Addition of the EnemyController.cs class and minor adjustments to the PlayerController.cs class.

 Update 1.03:

 Feb 1, 2020: Minor updates to existing classes.

 Update 1.02.1:

 Jan 31, 2020: Two new classes added: PlayerHealthController.cs and UIController.cs

 Update 1.02:

 Jan 31, 2020: MovementController.cs script added, containing basic four directional movement.

 Update 1.01:

 Jan 30, 2020: The creation of the repository; no C# coding/files at the moment.
 These will be added at the next update.